 Trust Registration as an NGO is easy process in India.
 To run and manage the Trust is easy and comfortable after Registration of Trust.
 For the ‘Trust Registration Process’ you must know about the Trust and Public Charitable Trust.
 You can get basic introduction about the Trust form of NGO.

-Though Trusts are not defined clearly by the Income-tax Act, 1961 but they are relatable in the law sphere as an arrangement that hands over a property to or is vested in a person, to use and dispose it off for the benefit of another person.
+Though Trusts are not defined clearly by the Indian Trust Act.
+In income Tax Act Trust is identifies as organisation for Charitable Purpose.
+Trust is relatable in the law sphere as an arrangement that hands over a property to or is vested in a person, to use and dispose it off for the benefit of another person.
 For Charitable Public Welfare activities the Tax exemption was granted in the section 11, 12 and 13 of the Income tax 1961.
 Government of India has made the amendment in the Income Tax Act in 2015 and cleared the “Charitable ” purpose.
 In the amendment the expression “Charitable Purpose” has been defined under Section 2(15) of the Act to include: (a) relief of the poor, (b) education, (c) medical relief and (d) advancement of any other object of general public utility.

 It is an obligation annexed to the ownership of property and arising out of a confidence reposed in and accepted by the owner, or declared and accepted by him, for the benefit of another or of another and the owner.
 To explain it in a simpler way, trust is the transfer of property by the owner to someone else for the benefit of a third person, along with or without himself or a declaration by the owner, to hold the property not for him and another.